Special Effects (F/X) -

 A huge blue-screen surrounded wave tank (75 by 30 meters and three meters deep) was employed to create the storm sequence.

 Wire-Frame Tiger Model

-It told about two surviving astronauts stranded in space after the destruction of their NASA space shuttle Explorer by stray space debris:
+It told about two surviving astronauts stranded in the vastness and beauty of space after the destruction of their NASA space shuttle Explorer by stray space debris: